TairanD/My-Front-End-Notes/css/flexbox.md

 - `flex-direction: column`
 - `flex-direction: column-reverse`

 Items will be set horizontally (right-to-left) when we choose `row` and `row-reverse`.
 While items will be set vertically (bottom-to-top) when we choose `column` and `column-reverse`.

+- Note*:
+The default configuration of a flexbox, flex-direction:row, will arrange the children elements in the same row and aligns them horizontally.

 ### 3.2 - The cross axes

 The cross axes is confirmed automatically (perpendicular to the main axis) after we define the `flex-direction` property.

-### Note*

-It is important to understand the concepts above as they determine the direction by which we arrange our items.
+- Note*: It is important to understand the concepts above as they determine the direction by which we arrange our items.

 ## 4 - Flex Container Properties